Face the Clock: International versions

-The Vietnamese version of the show is called Đối mặt thời gian (Face the Time) and is hosted by Đại Nghĩa, aired on HTV7 for two seasons from 19 March 2019 to 26 February 2021.
+The Vietnamese version of the show is called Đối mặt thời gian (Facing Time) and is hosted by Đại Nghĩa, aired on HTV7 for two seasons from 19 March 2019 to 26 February 2021.

 Each episode runs 60 minutes, with slightly different rules.
 Ten contestants compete, divided into two groups of five each.
 Within each group, the five contestants compete in four timed rounds until only one is left.
 The winners of the two halves compete in the Face-Off round, with the victor playing the final for the total money accumulated by both.
 A consolation cash prize of ₫5,000,000 is received if time runs out in the final round with at least three right answers, or if the victor wins the round with less than ₫5,000,000 at stake.
 All ten contestants receive a smartphone as a gift regardless of winning the game or not.